The Firm (2009 film): Themes

+Filming Locations

+Much of the film was filmed on the now demolished Ferrier Estate.
+The director of the film, Nick Love, lived on the estate as a youth.

+The film was also filmed in other parts of London.

+Costume Themes

+The costumes in the film heavily reflect the 1980s terrace casual culture prevalent at the time the film is set (1984).
+This includes Sergio Tacchini tracktops and polo shirts, Fila tracktops and polo shirts, Pringle, Gabicci, Adidas, Diadora, United Colours of Benetton and a number of other brands.

 Reception

-The Firm holds a 68% approval rating at review aggregator site Rotten Tomatoes based on the opinions of 25 critics.
+On the review aggregator website Rotten Tomatoes, 67% of 24 critics' reviews are positive.
+The website's consensus reads: "Nick Love's remake of the 1989 original has enough warmth, humor, and -- of course -- violence to make The Firm worthwhile."

 Police photograph error

 On 31 October 2009, it was revealed that stills from the movie were released by Scotland Yard in relation to the 2009 Upton Park riots.
 Police later released the following statement:

 "These images appear to have been taken from a motion picture.
 We wish to apologise unreservedly to those affected.
 We are going to be actively trying to contact those people to offer our apologies."